cvs-health/testaro/README.md

 ]
 ```

+Thus, each `test`-type command must have a `which` property and may have a `what` property.
+(As stated above, it may also have a `name` property.)

 The `commands.js` file also has a `tests` object.
-Its properties provide additional validity requirements for those tests that have any.
+Its properties provide additional validity requirements for some tests.
 For example, one property of `tests` is:

 ```js
 motion: [